This site is optimised for

 Java Haas def.
 Kenny Crenshaw 2 up

-The private sanctuary and cultural oasis, Costa Plenti Estate, will host 13 players during 'The 30 for 30 Tour'.
+Private sanctuary and cultural oasis, the Costa Plenti Estate, will host 13 residents during 'The 30 for 30 Tour'.

 Messrs Love, Fulke, Hayes, Montgomerie, Kent, Olazabal, Baird, Fatcatsson, Crenshaw, Haas, Waldorf, Stenson and Professor Emeritus Blue "6 Card" Sheedy B.Eu (Hons), the club's onsite gaming manager and croupier, have been allocated a much sought after bed in the luxury, secured compound.

 Four apartments have been booked, 2 at Coast Luxury (including Casino Royale) and 2 at Riviera.
 Room allocations will be done early May.

 After receiving notices of withdrawal from Garry Mize and prominent legal identity Tack Nicklaus, WS XXX will likely have 22 players.

 As well as Mize and Nicklaus other notable absentees from last year's tourists are Grantief Goosen and Paulking Harrington.
 These scratchings have been slightly offset by the confirmed return of 3-time winner JPY Hayes and the likely return of 1995 champion Big Jack 'The African' Daley.

 Daley's mooted return has put organisers on notice like Michael Caine in Zulu and led President Love to include The African natural disaster options (pestilence, war, famine and death) in our tournament public liability policy.
 The ESG&EC has written to The Entrance Chamber of Commerce, the local constabulary and Blue Bay liquor outlets alerting them to Big Jack's probable reappearance.

 The week long extravaganza, incorporating two sanctioned World Series events, has been christened 'The 30 for 30 Tour'.